lsst/df-ops/docs/index.rst

       :link: about/index
       :link-type: doc

-      Information about the Application Support Model.
+      Information about the Service Support Model.